-Risk Management - Independent assurance of Firm controls
+Independent assurance of Firm controls

 Independent assurance of controls would be done as part of the annual audit although it is not under the control of NFUM whether any specific controls relating to workplace pension are included.
-There has been a change of external auditor to Deloitte, as the previous incumbent had served 9 years.

 There are a number of internal operational and financial controls that relate to NFUM's workplace pension business e.g. reconciliations and authorising payments.